code-challenger/angular8/commit.md

-store release instructions on 9/3/2019
+rename to angular to match npm on 9/10/2019